Marshrutka/mqtranslate-separate-comments/readme.txt

 Stable tag: 1.2.3
 License: GPLv2 or later

-Based on qTranslate separate comments, to support mqTranslate this plugin automatically separate user comments by the language

-Automatically separate the user comments by the language they viewed the article in.
+Automatically separate the user comments by the language they viewed in the article.

 == Description ==